 Fiberglass Reinforced Plastic (FRP)

-Our simple installation process requires no welding, hot work permits, or highly skilled personnel; only using our EX-100 epoxy, static mixing nozzle, and applicator gun.
+Our simple installation process requires no welding, hot work permits, or highly skilled personnel; you only need to use our EX-100 epoxy, static mixing nozzle, and applicator gun.
+Entry-level personnel should be able to complete the installation in less than five minutes.

 Available in virtually any thickness, degrees of coverage and length